Valley Central History

 Building VCHS and VCMS

-By mid-March 1960, construction had begun on what was to become, at the time, Valley Central Jr.-Sr. High School.
-At the conception of the district it was intended to have one building for the Jr. and Sr. High students, but soon after the plan evolved to two buildings.
+By mid-March 1960, construction had begun on what was to become, at the time, Valley Central Junior Senior High School.
+At the conception of the district, it was intended to have one building for the junior and senior high students, but soon after the plan evolved to two buildings.

-After 18 months of labor, the high school building opened on September 9, 1961, to 7th-12th graders and was dedicated that November.
+After 18 months of labor, the high school building opened on September 9, 1961, for students in grades 7-12 and was dedicated that November.
 Construction began at Valley Central Middle School soon after.

 East Coldenham Elementary